jan-schaeffer/amazon_pd_scrape/README.md

 - Deals with OTP authentification by logging into a mail-service, retrieving the OTP and entering it
 - Deals with having to verify login by clicking on a link in an Email
 - Upon succesfull login it scrapes the Parent Dashboard for the books read on a date and the reading minutes and writes this to .csv
-- Writes a log and backup file in case the script fails
+- Writes a log and backup file in case the script execution fails

-##Requires
+- Plays a sound when execution fails

+## Requires
 - chromedriver for Selenium
 - /csv_in path with login data
 - Access to TwoCaptcha API